-During the Report Period, the Group continued to invest in the development and construction of new properties and in the expansion and renovation of existing properties.
+During the report period, the Group continued to invest in the development and construction of new properties and in the expansion and renovation of existing properties.
 For further details, see Section 4 of Chapter A of this Report.

-Set forth below are updates in connection with properties under development and improvement of existing properties:
+Set forth below are updates in connection with development pipeline and improvement of existing properties:

-Azrieli Town Tel Aviv - in May 2019, a hearing was held in the Local Committee on objections to the zoning plan for the addition of office and hotel areas at a total scope of approx. 24 thousand sqm (gross).
+Azrieli Town Tel Aviv - In May 2019, a hearing was held in the Local Committee on objections to the zoning plan for the addition of office and hotel areas at a total scope of approx. 24 thousand sqm (gross).
 The Committee discussed the objections and decided to approve the publication of the plan for validation.
+An administrative appeal against the plan was filed in July 2019 and a hearing is scheduled for November 2019.